-MuniFin started to offer green financing – loans and leasing – for the environmentally friendly projects of its customers in the beginning of 2016.
-Green financing is offered to selected projects that promote the transition to low-carbon and climate resilient growth.
+MuniFin started to offer green finance – loans and leasing – for the environmentally friendly projects of its customers in the beginning of 2016.
+Green finance is offered to selected projects that promote the transition to low-carbon and climate resilient growth.
 These projects seek to mitigate or adapt to climate change.

 All green projects are financed and located in Finland.
 In addition to marketing benefits and improved profiling advantage for its customers, MuniFin offers a margin discount for all green projects.
 The amount of discount is based on the project categorisation provided by Cicero in its Second Opinion (dark/medium green).
 The greener the project, the bigger the discount.

 Green finance projects are selected using MuniFin’s Green Framework and finally approved by the Green Evaluation Team, which consists of two or more members from environmental functions of MuniFin’s customers or other environmental public sector entities or organisations.
 Every project is analysed independently and only approved if there is a high likelihood of achieving long-term positive environmental effects.